irods-contrib/metalnx-web/README.md

 #### Clean out non-internationalized items in views #19

-Remove remaining hard coded text in templates and convert to resource bundle refs mapped to niehs issue #46
+Remove remaining hard coded text in templates and convert to resource bundle refs mapped to niehs issue #44

+#### Update selenium test unify testing framework #45

+Incrementally going through the Selenium tests to unify with the Jargon testing framework and to reactivate ignored selenium tests.
+See the CONFIGURATION.md file for information on Selenium test setup, which is run from the src/emc-metalnx-web directory.
+That directoy also includes a test-scripts folder with the required maven settings.xml updates.